infinite-007/Jupyter-Lab-as-a-desktop-app-using-Chromium-Ubuntu-Linux-/README.md

 If you want to close the session just click on the 'shut down' option in jupyter-lab under file menu.

-For understanding the command in the 'Exec' field in the .desktop file just google them and you will get to know.
+For understanding the command in the 'Exec' field in the .desktop file, just google them and you will get to know.